department-of-veterans-affairs/vets-website/content/pages/education/eligibility.md

 ### Other programs

-- There are many ways we can help you pay for school, like Survivors and Dependents' Assistance.
+- There are many ways we can help you pay for licensing classes, testing fees, and school, like Survivors and Dependents' Assistance.
 [Learn about other programs](/education/gi-bill/).
 - [Learn about the education benefits application process](/education/apply).

 </div>